 Softwood requires preservative treatment before it is used.
 Because more and more ingredients are banned for ecological and safety reasons, preservatives are becoming less effective.

-Accoya is not a natural timber at all, it is softwood which is placed in a machine to grind it up and then the small pieces are compacted to together.
+Accoya is not a natural timber at all, it is softwood which is placed in a machine to split it up and then the small pieces are compacted to together.

 Hardwood has the advantage of containing natural tannin and other natural preservatives, which make the timber naturally long lasting and weather resistant.